LightGirix/sneaky-kobold-project-setup/README.md

 5. Name the new jre `jdk-21-with-fx` (If you use other names, Eclipse won't be able to find it from `.classpath`).
 6. Add the VM argument.
 If your `javafx-sdk-21.0.6` is in `C:\Program Files\Java` you can copy this line:

-> -module-path "C:\Program Files\Java\javafx-sdk-21.0.6\lib" --add-modules javafx.controls,javafx.fxml
+> --module-path "C:\Program Files\Java\javafx-sdk-21.0.6\lib" --add-modules javafx.controls,javafx.fxml

 Otherwise, replace the `"C:\Program Files\Java\javafx-sdk-21.0.6\lib"` with your javafx path.